-The Co-operatives Act (No 14 of 2005) was implemented on 2 May 2007.
-This creates the foundation for a more active and supportive environment for co-operatives.
-The registration procedure is simpler, it re-defines government's role as a facilitator in promoting co-operatives, it provides for different types of co-operatives in all sectors of the economy, and ensures co-operative principles are observed.
+The Co-operatives Act (No 14 of 2005) creates the foundation for a more active and supportive environment for co-operatives.
+The registration procedure is simpler, it redefines government's role as a facilitator in promoting co-operatives, provides for different types of co-operatives in all sectors of the economy, and ensures co-operative principles are observed.

-Anyone starting a co-operative must first register it with the Registrar of Co-operatives at the Department of Trade and Industry.
-This is based in the Companies and Intellectual Property Registration Office (CIPRO) in Pretoria.
+Anyone starting a co-operative must first register it with the Company Intellectual Property Commission (CIPC) which is an agency of the Department of Trade Industry and Competition.

-The Registrar responds to queries from the public, provides information about co-operatives and how to register them, and promotes the establishment of co-operatives in poor rural communities.
-The office of the Registrar is responsible for registering and deregistering co-operatives, as well as analyzing the financial statements of co-operatives.
-They will also provide a sample constitution for a new co-operative and, if necessary, provide assistance in drawing up a constitution.
-They will also provide all the documents that are needed for the various kinds of co-operatives.
+CIPC responds to queries from the public, provides information about co-operatives and how to register them, and promotes the establishment of co-operatives in poor rural communities.
+CIPC is responsible for registering and deregistering co-operatives, as well as analyzing the financial statements of co-operatives.
+They will also provide a sample constitution for a new co-operative and other documents that are needed for the various kinds of co-operatives.
 The following outline summarises the steps involved in starting and registering a co-operative.